-“What Do I Need to do Have My Traffic Record Expunged?”
+“What Do I Need to Do to Have My Traffic Record Expunged?”

 Like the process for having a criminal record cleared, the traffic record expungement process in Pennsylvania can be complicated.
 Some of the most frustrating cases we deal with involve the Pennsylvania Department of Transportation (PennDOT) refusing to expunge traffic violations, such as a drunk driving conviction, for first-time offenders who have successfully completed the state’s Accelerated Rehabilitation Diversion (ARD) program.
 It can be difficult simply knowing where to file the proper paperwork to begin your traffic record expungement in Pennsylvania.
 You might even receive conflicting answers from state and local officials.
 Don’t waste time filling out the wrong form or submitting the wrong paperwork with the wrong government office.
 Get the experienced legal assistance you deserve for your complicated case.
 Contact our law firm right now.

 “How can a lawyer help me with my criminal record expungement?”

 There are many benefits to having your criminal record or traffic record expunged in Pennsylvania.
 But the process itself can often be confusing, time-consuming, and frustrating if you try to go it alone.
 Our experienced attorneys know exactly how the system works and have successfully helped many people have their records permanently erased or sealed.
 Why consider our law firm?
 We have a former District Attorney and a former Chief Public Defender in Lackawanna County working here.
 We’ve seen how the wheels of justice turn from both sides.

 Experience matters.
 Make sure you have a lawyer who knows how to navigate the complicated legal system in Lackawanna County and other nearby counties.
 Call (570) 348-0776 to arrange a consultation at no charge.